Fees

 Frequently Asked Questions

-• Sessions are held online via Microsoft Teams, which you can access through the app or your browser without needing to create an account.
+• Sessions are primarily held online via Microsoft Teams which you can access through the app or your browser without needing to create an account.

-If this doesn’t work for you, we can arrange to use Google Meet instead.
+If this doesn’t work for you, we can also use Google Meet.

 • This varies depending on what you’re looking for.